Discover the most beautiful towns and villages in Tuscany in this unmissable guide (even if you are exploring Tuscany without a car)

 By Lisa of Travel Connect Experience

-The architecture of Pitigliano as we see it today appears to us in its medieval guise but with a closer look, we can see traces of a much more ancient past, including stores and houses from the pre-Roman era.
+The architecture of Pitigliano as we see it today appears medieval.
+But if you look closer you can see traces of a much more ancient past, including stores and houses from the pre-Roman era.

 The historical centre can be visited in a few hours.